manelmontilla/wruster/README.md

 Even though it´s a fully functional web server is intended to experiment and no to be used in production.

+## Status

+The project is still in alfa status.

 ## Example

-This small program runs a web server listening at: , that accepts GET's at the root and returns a Http Response with the payload ``Hello world``.
+This small program runs a web server listening at: 127.0.0.1:8082, that accepts GET's at the root path and returns a Http Response with the payload ``hello world``.

 ```rust
 use env_logger::Builder;